City of Oxford

 Oxford Fire Department is committed to providing the highest level of public safety services for our community.
 We protect lives and property through fire suppression, emergency medical response, disaster management, fire prevention and public education.

-The department operates out of 6 stations with 41 full-time firefighters, 8 part time firefighters and 9 volunteer firefighters and covers approximately 33 square miles and 21 miles of interstate.
+The department operates out of 6 stations with 44 full-time firefighters, 5 part-time firefighters, and 6 volunteer firefighters and covers approximately 33 square miles and 21 miles of interstate.
 The fire department is a highly trained department.
 The Oxford Fire Department currently has a "Class 3" ISO rating and responds to over 1500 calls per year.

 Non-emergency services include new construction fire code inspections, in-service fire inspections, pre-fire plans, and fire prevention.